 2. SHADOW MOVEMENTS THROUGHOUT THE TOTALITY

 Taking into account the sheet surface itself better effect has been spotted in Carsten’s Jonas footage.
-Unlike to my planned observation, where sheet was placed on flat surface Carsten Jonas set his sheet diagonally in solar direction.
-At this stage the directions from west to east has been ruled out.
+Unlike to my planned observation, where the sheet was placed on flat surface Carsten Jonas set his sheet diagonally in the solar direction.
+At this stage, the directions from west to east has been ruled out.
 The light scattering and next reflection from the white surface could be noticed mainly from SE, S and SW directions.
 Because the sheet was lying on bush twigs, it featured far higher roughness than mine.
 In the effect some light from W, E and zenith directions could be reflected eventually.
-To simplify my description I divided this sheet on a few interesting parts.
-The GoPro Hero 5 instrument made better quality 4K movie than Samsung Galaxy S5.
+To simplify my description I divided this sheet into a few interesting parts.
+The GoPro Hero 5 instrument made better quality 4K movies than Samsung Galaxy S5.

 3. SURFACE COLOUR AND VISUAL ILLUMINATION CHANGES THROUGHOUT THE TOTALITY

 Aside from changing the illumination and shade movement on the white surface, another intriguing thing happened.
 It was a colour change during the totality.